 You can get The Ultimate Guide to Sizing Hats for free here.

 This crochet beanie pattern is worked from the bottom up.
 I started by using my favorite crochet ribbing technique to make a stretching ribbing in white, then I used my Burnt Pumpkin yarn to create the textured body of the hat.
 Then it was just a matter of closing the top and adding a fun pom!
-The beanie is a little bit slouchy as you can see from the picture below and it’s super easy to wear all Fall long.
+The beanie is a little bit slouchy and it’s super easy to wear all Fall long.

 The full free pattern is written out below.
 For those who’d prefer to print the pattern and take it with you for on-the-go and to markup as you go, you can buy the inexpensive printable PDF from my Etsy and Ravelry shops.
 The PDF is formatted without ads or comments, so it’s easy to read.